-(Matthew 26:5) But they said, "Not during the feast, lest there be an uproar among the people."
+(Matthew 26:5) But they said, Not on the feast day, lest there be an uproar among the people.

 Since their places of prominence depended on their keeping the peace in Jerusalem, so the Roman governors could maintain their places of authority under the Emperor, they did not want a riot during Passover when about 3 million Jews would be gathered together in the city.
 They took no thought of the immorality of their actions, they only thought of maintaining their political power and what was politically expedient.